opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 projects: []
 ---

 For this, the sixteenth post of the series, we are going to explore a few of the [graphical abstractions](https://en.wikipedia.org/wiki/Graphical_abstract) used in data science.
 Technical people take pride in mastering arcane skills sets.
 We like to talk about tools and complex math.
 Unfortunately, some audiences cynically attribute the motivations for tech presentations as sales pitches for tools, or worse: "when you are a hammer :hammer:, every problem is a nail."
-Graphical abstractions are needed to ground everyone on the mission and on where we each fit in.
+Graphical abstractions ground everyone on the mission and on where we each fit in.

 An example of a graphical abstraction: